Consulta OnLine (periodico online) ISSN 1971-9892

 government can achieve a stable identity, and what remedies might be suitable

 for achieving this stability.
-This is especially relevant in
+This is especially relevant in light of

-rules and system corrections to ensure policy regularity.
+corrections to ensure policy regularity.

 Consulta OnLine (periodico online) ISSN 1971-9892